 - Balance blood sugar levels.
 Skipping meals, eating erratically or eating sugary meals and snacks can send our blood sugar levels out of whack.
 This leads to an imbalance of hormones – including stress hormones – and can make us irritable, cranky or ‘hangry’.
 Hypoglycemia, or low blood sugar, is linked to depression and anxiety.
 Consuming complex carbohydrates, protein, fat and fibre with each meal and snack will help your blood sugar levels stay on track.

-- Consume good fats.
+- Consume nourishing fats.
 Fats are essential to the nervous system.
-Our brains our about 60% fat and good fats help support brain function and integrity, aid the production of neurotransmitters and reduce inflammation.
+Our brains are about 60% fat and good fats help support brain function and integrity, aid the production of neurotransmitters and reduce inflammation.
 Learn more about the best fats and oils for health here, and discover the dangerous side of vegetable oils.

 - Eat your amino acids (protein).
 Certain amino acids, which are the building blocks of protein, are the precursors to brain neurotransmitters that help balance and better our mood.
 These 21 ways to get more protein in your diet can certainly help you!

 - Get the B vitamins.
-The spectrum of B vitamins help soothe stress and support the nervous system.
+The spectrum of B vitamins helps soothe stress and support the nervous system.
 Many of the B vitamins are also co-factors in aiding brain health and formulating neurotransmitters.
-B vitamins can be found in many vegetables, like dark leafy greens, and gluten-free whole grains.
+B vitamins can be found in many vegetables, like dark leafy greens and gluten-free whole grains.